-'NZ Grown' cannabis products opens door to global marketing opportunity
+'NZ Grown' cannabis products open door to global marketing opportunity

-The Buy New Zealand Made Campaign this week licensed the country's first medicinal cannabis manufactuer to use the New Zealand Grown logo.
+The Buy New Zealand Made Campaign this week licensed the country's first medicinal cannabis manufacturer to use the New Zealand Grown logo.

 Helius executive director Paul Manning, who worked in the advertising industry for years before moving into the cannabis space, sees enormous value in being able to draw from New Zealand's reputation when taking his products to market.